LinX64/linx64.github.io/about.md

 comments: false
 ---

-I am working mostly as an Android Engineer, with a focus on Kotlin, Jetpack Compose, Kotlin Coroutines and all the new technologies.
+I am working mostly as an Android Engineer, with a focus on Kotlin, Jetpack Compose, Kotlin Coroutines, and all the new technologies.
 I was used to work as a Penetration Tester, means I possess a good knowledge of security on Linux-based servers, Android, and web applications.